-Where runoff in excess of incidental runoff originates, the following actions shall be taken, as applicable, to control such runoff:
+The city shall require every owner or responsible person for any premises from which Where runoff in excess of incidental runoff originates, to take the following actions shall be taken, as applicable, to control such runoff:

-A. Detect and correct any leak within seventy-two (72) hours of discovery of the leak or notification by city;

-- B. Properly design and maintain irrigation systems and ensure sprinkler heads are aimed appropriately to prevent runoff; - C. Cease irrigation activities during precipitation events;
+- (a) Detect and correct any leak within seventy-two (72) hours of learning of discovery of any the leak or notification by city; - (b)A. Properly design and maintain irrigation systems and ensure aim sprinkler heads are aimed appropriately to prevent runoff; - B. (c) Cease irrigation activities during precipitation events; - (d) Manage any pond containing recycled water such that no discharge occurs unless the discharge is a result of a twenty-five-year, twenty-four-hour storm event or greater, and the regional board is notified by email no later than twenty-four (24) hours after the discharge.
+Such notice must include identifying information, including the pond owner's name and permit identification number.